Baisampayan1324/AI-Powered-Algorithmic-Trading-Build-using-LSTM-Model/README.md

+# LSTM-Based Algorithmic Trading Demo

+This project demonstrates how to build, train, and use an LSTM model for predicting stock trading signals using historical price and technical indicators.

 ---

-## Disclaimer
+# Disclaimer

-This course is intended **purely for educational purposes**.
+This repo is intended **purely for educational purposes**.

 The examples, models, and predictions used in this course are designed to teach how AI and LSTM models can be applied to financial data.
 They are **not meant to provide investment advice**, nor should they be used as a basis for real-world trading.

 Always consult a certified financial advisor before making any financial decisions.

----

-# LSTM-Based Algorithmic Trading Demo

-This project demonstrates how to build, train, and use an LSTM model for predicting stock trading signals using historical price and technical indicators.

 ---